benjamincjackson/unix_tips_etc/README.md

 I'll try and divide things into useful categories for easy look-up.
 Let me know if you think there is something you would like to see, or to get changed.

+### Merlin wiki

+Gareth Poxon maintains a page with info about Merlin, including how to install programs using yum and some other stuff.
+You can find it [here](https://www.wiki.ed.ac.uk/pages/viewpage.action?spaceKey=sbsdocs&title=merlin.bio.ed.ac.uk)

 ### Terminal Aesthetics